mionick/Tetris-Pygame/README.md

 ##Intro
 First time I tried to make something substantial without a tutorial.

 This project was a lot of fun!
-Gave me a great way to take a break from exams at the end of third year.
+It gave me a great way to take a break from exams at the end of third year.
-Decided to go with Python because of the speed of development and because I was allready familiar with Java and C++. this seemed like a good opportunity to learn something new.
+Decided to go with Python because of the speed of development and because I was already familiar with Java and C++. this seemed like a good opportunity to learn something new.
 Also, reading up on game design and architectures it seemed like a common way to write games was to have game logic in a high level language like python and all the detailed optimized code in a lower level language like c.
-I was going to try this with this game, but it never seemed like the "easiest" or "right" way to do it.
+I was going to try this with this game, but it never seemed like the "right" way to do it.
+The project had no complicated processing or performance requirements.

-The Pygame library(and think Python in general) doesn't have a good way of timing the main game loop, so I don't think writing the game logic here makes sense.
+The Pygame library (and I think Python in general) don't have a good way of timing the main game loop, so I don't think writing the game logic here makes sense.
 Also Python is inherently single threaded, so using it eliminated the idea of a rendering thread completely which is an important concept in large games.

 Looking back on it, I would probably not use python again for the main game logic, but I've read about using a scripting language for AI behavior.
 Will have to try that in the next game.